ch-stark/blog1506/acm/README2.md

 	  name: red-cluster-set
 	spec: {}

 We bind the dba-policies namespace to the ManagedClusterSet so that any policies written to here can only be executed against clusters encapsulated by the ManagedClusterSet.
 For more details on how ManagedClusterSets and namespace bindings work together please refer to [here](https://open-cluster-management.io/concepts/managedclusterset/#what-is-managedclusterset).
-Because we also need to generate common configuration information that will subsequently be shared across all managed clusters hosting a PostgreSQL server, this information needs to be centrally stored on the hub cluster as a ConfigMap resource in the dba-policies namespace, and is why the dba-policies namespace is also bound to the default ManagedClusterSet.
+Because we also need to generate common configuration information that will subsequently be shared across all spoke clusters hosting a PostgreSQL server, this information needs to be centrally stored on the hub cluster as a ConfigMap resource in the dba-policies namespace, and is why the dba-policies namespace is also bound to the default ManagedClusterSet.

 	apiVersion: cluster.open-cluster-management.io/v1beta1
 	kind: ManagedClusterSetBinding